The

 Instead, chemical fossils, in the form of the unique lipids found

-in archaea are used, and such lipids have now been detected in
+in archaeans are used, and such lipids have now been detected

-rocks dating back to the Precambrian.
+rocks dating back to the Archaean.
 The oldest known traces

 The